SciML/PolyChaos.jl/docs/src/random_ode.md

 We compare the solution from PCE to a Monte-Carlo-based solution.
 That means to solve the ordinary differential equation for many samples of $\mathsf{a}$.
 We first sample from the measure using `sampleMeasure`, and then generate samples of $\mathsf{a}$ using `evaluatePCE`.
-After that we solve the ODE and store the results in `xmc`.
+After that, we solve the ODE and store the results in `xmc`.

 ```@example mysetup
 using Statistics